chcomin/ctypes-numpy-example/README.md

 # ctypes-numpy-example

 A simple example of creating a python module using C or C++ code.
+Particularly, this repository shows how to pass a numpy array to a C function, and vice versa.

 Folder [simplest](simplest) contains a minimum working example of calling a C function from a Python program.